koenrane/KR-new-site/content/Essays/Looking back on my alignment PhD.md

 _Figured this out this spring.
 I’m not sure if I’ve fixed the general error yet._

-After I became more optimistic about alignment due to having a sharper understanding of the overall problem and of how human values formed to begin with, I also became more pessimistic about _other_ approaches, like IDA/ELK/RRM/AUP/\[anything else with a three-letter acronym\].
+After I became more optimistic about alignment due to having a sharper understanding of the overall problem and of how human values formed to begin with, I also became more pessimistic about _other_ approaches, like IDA, ELK, RRM, AUP, or anything else with a three-letter acronym.
 But my new understanding didn’t seem to present any _specific_ objections.
 So why did I suddenly feel worse about these older ideas?

 I _suspect_ that part of the explanation is: I hadn’t wanted to admit how confused I was about alignment, and I (implicitly) clutched to “but it _could_ work”-style hopefulness.
 But now that I had a _different_ reason to hope, resting upon a more solid and mechanistic understanding, _now_ it was apparently emotionally safe for me to admit I didn’t have much hope at all for the older approaches.